Archaeogaming

-Archaeogaming is an archaeological framework which, broadly speaking, includes the study of archaeology in and of video games as well as the use of video games for archaeological purposes.
-To this end, the study can include, but is in no means limited to, the physical excavation of video game hardware, the use of archaeological methods within game worlds, the creation of video games for or about archaeological practices and outcomes or the critical study of how archaeology is represented in video games.
+Archaeogaming is an archaeological framework which is a part of digital archaeology and, broadly speaking, includes the study of archaeology in and of video games as well as the use of video games for archaeological purposes.
+To this end, the study can include, but is in no means limited to, the physical excavation of video game hardware, the use of archaeological methods within game worlds, the creation of video games for or about archaeological practices and outcomes, or the critical study of how archaeology is represented in video games.
 Virtual and augmented reality applications in archaeology might also be subsumed within its rubric.

 M. Dennis states that archaeogaming is “the utilization and treatment of immaterial space to study created culture, specifically through videogames” which “requires treating a game world, a world bounded and defined by the limitations of its hardware, software and coding choices, as both a closed universe and as an extension of the external culture that created it.
 Everything that goes into the immaterial space comes from its external cultural source, in one way or another.”
 Taking this into consideration the archaeogaming framework indicates that there is no functional difference between studying archaeology in the physical, material world, and implementing it with regards to the study, critique and creation of video games for and about archaeology.
 As such it is said that archaeogaming “requires the same standards of practice as the physical collection of excavated data, only with a different toolset.
 It also provides the opportunity to use game worlds to reflect on practice, theory and the perceptions of [archaeology].”

+In terms of the position of archaeogaming in archaeological theory, Reinhard states; "Archaeogaming breaks with Ian Hodder's postprocessual archaeology (where archaeological interpretations are subjective) by maintaining a positivistic distinction between material and data, but it also takes postprocessualism further by acknowledging at least three actors (the developer, the player, and the player's avatar) as well as three separate contexts that are intertwined (the game media, the player's environment, and the game-space itself)."

 History

-The first recorded use of the term “archaeogaming” appeared on June 9, 2013 on Andrew Reinhard’s blog, in which he discussed the archaeological underpinnings of World of Warcraft and extrapolated that there is the potential to explore the gameplay and construction of these worlds using an archaeological methodology.
+The first recorded use of the term “archaeogaming” appeared on June 9, 2013, on Andrew Reinhard's blog, in which he discussed the archaeological underpinnings of World of Warcraft and extrapolated that there is the potential to explore the gameplay and construction of these worlds using an archaeological methodology.
 The term went on to be retroactively applied to work previously carried out within the umbrella of video games and archaeology, for example, the ethnographic investigations conducted by E. Johnson in The Elder Scrolls V: Skyrim.

 The term has been developed by various academics since the first inception and development is ongoing.
 Though Reinhard is credited with first applying the term to this study it is noted here that many other academic enquiries have previously tackled the topic under different names such as gaming archaeology and game-archaeology.